-As the Federal Reserve continues its efforts to slow the economy and fight inflation, it is not surprising that rates are expected to increase and remain high throughout 2023.
-What may come as a surprise, however, is that despite rising interest rates, investment in CapEx—and financing investment in CapEx—is on the rise as well.
+As the Federal Reserve continues its efforts to slow the economy and fight inflation, it is not surprising that rates are expected to remain high throughout 2023.
+What may come as a surprise, however, is that despite elevated interest rates, investment in CapEx—and financing investment in CapEx—is on the rise as well.

 According to the latest ELFA Monthly Leasing and Finance Index (MLFI-25), which reports economic activity from 25 companies representing a cross-section of the $1 trillion equipment finance sector, new business volume of commercial equipment financed in January 2023 was up 6% (at $8.8 billion) compared to January 2022—far outpacing GDP growth.